 The Clock King from Batman: The Animated Series goes after Gotham City mayor Hamilton Hill.
 Why?
 Years earlier, The Clock King (then Temple Fugate) was put out of business by a lawsuit brought by Hamilton Hill's law firm.
 While Hill wasn't specifically the lawyer representing the plaintiff, the Clock King does consider him completely responsible because Hill also suggested Fugate take his coffee break at a different time...which led to things going worse.

 American Dad!: After Steve finds his girlfriend slandered and as a result loses her run for election, he gets revenge on the three popular kids who did it (by having buffalo feces dropped on one, injecting another with fat and giving the final one an STD).
-He finds out his friends did the slander, and the whole school decides to get revenge on all of them, despite Steve protesting that it was their fault (and while it was, he was the one who caused the very serious attacks on the three, making his friends the ones who had the retribution misplaced upon them).
+He finds out his friends did the slander, and the whole school decides to get revenge on all of them, despite Steve protesting that it was their fault after they come clean.
+While it was his friends spreading the lies, Steve was the one who caused the very serious attacks on the three, making his friends the ones who had the retribution misplaced upon them.

 In the Thomas the Tank Engine episode "Trust Thomas", James angrily bumps the troublesome trucks because he has to do Percy's work while he's away at the harbor, but after the trucks find out that Thomas agreed to do James' work, even though James was playing sick, they decide to play tricks on Thomas instead since "one engine is as good as the other".